monora/tom/docs/domainmodel.rst

    A route section of a train is uniquely identified by this quadruple:

-   `((origin, departure time), (destination, arrival time))`
+   `((section.origin, section.departure_time), (section.destination, section.arrival_time_at_destination))`

+Therefore, if on some day in the calendar of a section the train from section origin `AC` to section destination
+`EMM`
-Therefor, if on some day in the calendar of a section the train from `origin `AC` to destination `EMM` should arrive at at different time at `EMM`, the RU has to define a new RouteSection for this day.
-If `EMM` is a handover, the lead RU must ask the RU of the following section to create fitting route section with origin `EMM`.
+should arrive at at different time at `EMM`, the RU has to define a new RouteSection for this day.
+If `EMM` is a handover, the lead RU must ask the applicant RU of the following section to create fitting route section with section origin `EMM`.

 Versioning
 ~~~~~~~~~~